rcc-uchicago/user-guide/docs/midwayR3/docs/connecting/index.md

-## Quick Overview: Differences Between AVD and Previous VDI
+## Quick Overview:
-The AVD should feel familiar to you if you have used the previous VDI to connect to MidwayR.
-There are a few noteworthy differences:
+Because MidwayR3 has no connection to the Internet, you would need to use a "middleman" - Secure Data Enclave Desktop to access MidwayR3.
+Accessing MidwayR3 is a two-step process:<br><br>
+1. Login to the Secure Data Enclave (SDE) Desktop using the Azure Virtual Desktop (AVD).<br>
+2. Once you are connected to the SDE Desktop, login to MidwayR3 using ThinLinc or an SSH client.<br><br>

-* You no longer need to be connected to the University VPN before connecting to MidwayR.
+* You do not need to be connected to the University VPN before connecting to MidwayR.
 Azure takes care of encrypting and securing all communications between your local computer and the Virtual Desktop.
-* You can now connect from your web browser, in addition to the Microsoft Remote Desktop application.
+* You can connect from your web browser, in addition to the Microsoft Remote Desktop application.
-* Your local data storage limit in the SDE desktop is 30GB.
-Any data stored will be purged when your login session ends.
 * It is no longer possible to copy/paste between your local computer and the Virtual Desktop.
 You can still copy/paste inside the AVD environment.

-## Connecting to MidwayR3 is a two-step process:

-Accessing MidwayR3 is a two-step process:
-1. Login to the Secure Data Enclave (SDE) Desktop using the Azure Virtual Desktop (AVD).
-2. Once you are connected to the SDE Desktop, login to MidwayR3 using ThinLinc or an SSH client.
+!!! warning
+    Once your login session ends with Azure, all data that was downloaded will be purged from the AVD.

 #### Connecting To The AVD From The Web Browser
 Navigate to [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient) on your computer's web browser.